 Imagine yourself having two beautiful baskets, or maybe big wooden bowls.
 One is full of deliberate creativity.
 The other is full of joyful mindful intentional living.
 Slowly pour one into the other.
 The blend is the richness and tenfold joy of living a deliberately creative life.

 So let’s think about what creativity means to us personally.
-Have you ever said “I don’t have a creative bone in my body!”
+Let me ask, have you ever said “I don’t have a creative bone in my body!”
 Have you heard others say it?

-Guess what.
-Creativity is not always the act of being artistic or crafty.
+Creativity is not always the act of being artistic or crafty

 Creativity is really just the method used to achieve your desired outcome.